therealdylanmartin/i-love-cats/README.md

 - Simple navigation menu.
 - A webpage title and tagline.
-- Three cat images and bios with name, likes, as well as dislikes.
+- Three cat images and bio pages with name, likes, as well as dislikes.
 - An adoption button that opens an alert modal.
+- A contact form

 ## Tests